macCesar/purgeTSS/README.md

   'purge': {
     'mode': 'all',

-    // These options are passed through directly to purgeTSS 'options': {
+    // These options are passed through directly to PurgeTSS 'options': {
       'safelist': [],
     }